nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 ---
 id: creating-cds-dashboard
-title: How to create a containDS dashboard on nebari?
+title: How to create a ContainDS dashboard on Nebari
 ---

 # What is a dashboard?